 5408 Flowers in the arrangement must be grown in the exhibitor's project garden.
 The container should not stand higher than 8" and no more than 6" in diameter.
-The arrangement must not stand more than 2 1/2 times taller than its container.
-Up to 2 entries can be exhibited.
-This class is not available for entry at the Iowa State Fair.
+The arrangement must not stand more than 2 1/2 times.